Adam Tate

 Nottingham

-Adam is a Senior Lecturer in Academic Practice and is a Course Leader for NTU's Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education.
-He joined Nottingham Trent University’s Academic Practice team in March 2021 to support and teach the Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education.
-He is passionate about removing barriers to participation in education.
+Adam is a Senior Lecturer in Curriculum and Assessment at Arden University, where he leads the development of formative assessment and feedback, and works to enhance curriculum and assessment design.
+Prior to that he was a Senior Lecturer in Academic Practice and was the Course Leader for NTU's Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education.
 His PhD looks at how full-time undergraduate students' behaviours and practices are influenced and shaped by universities as an extension of the soft power of the State.
 He has been an Associate Lecturer at Oxford Brookes University in the Oxford Centre for Staff and Learning Development.

 Publications